contains the active ingredient, allopurinol (al-oe-PUR-in-ol)

-A locked cupboard at least one and a half metres above the floor is a good place to store medicines.
+A locked cupboard at least one-and- a-half metres above the ground is a good place to store medicines.

-If your doctor tells you to stop taking this medication OR it has passed the expiry date, ask your pharmacist what to do with
+If your doctor or pharmacist tells you to stop taking this medicine or it has passed its expiry date, ask your pharmacist

-What it looks like
+What APO-Allopurinol looks like